kelseymh/G4CMP/README.md

     make install

-Once theinstall step is completed, the /path/to/install/share/G4CMP/ directory will contain copies of the `g4cmp_env.csh` and `...sh` scripts discussed above.
+Once the install step is completed, the /path/to/install/share/G4CMP/ directory will contain copies of the `g4cmp_env.csh` and `...sh` scripts discussed above.
 These copies should be sourced in order to correctly locate the installed libraries and header files.